Dance teaching - beyond the basics. Free dance lessons (Devon & Somerset).

-I have now danced for over 10 years - including French, Breton, Irish Set and a few oddments at festivals in addition to mainstream English folk dance and ceilidh.
+I have now danced for over 20 years - including French, Breton, Irish Set, American Square, and a few oddments at festivals in addition to mainstream English folk dance and ceilidh.
 For many years I danced quite badly owing to the fact that so little was actually 'taught' in a professional manner in local clubs - in contrast to what happens in many other dance styles such as Ballroom and Jive.

-In the last 8 years I have attended many dance workshops and tutorial sessions at folk festivals and dance weekends and have picked up a range of tips and teaching techniques from experts as well as from a range of superbly competent dance partners.
-My idea is that I now should pass on some of this advice and guidance to other club members and some newcomers as a part of proper teaching of folk dance (and to include remedial lessons!).
-This would be teaching moves and component parts of dances rather than teaching of whole dances (but a few could be included) .
+In the last 20 years I have attended many dance workshops and tutorial sessions at folk festivals and dance weekends and have picked up a range of tips and teaching techniques from experts as well as from a range of superbly competent dance partners.

 2. Many people have never learnt to do couple dances properly.
 They make awkward and/or uncomfortable partners for waltz and polka, for example.
 Many do not know how to do a range of other couple dances - which is rather limiting.
-I can teach all these, as can other competent club members (but some like to think they can teach but can't even do the basics properly themselves!).
+I can teach these.

 3. Many people have never been taught how to swing properly - that is, to do the basic 'buzz step' swing which is the default method for most folk dances except step-hop where other options can be employed.
 Again, this makes them distinctly uncomfortable as dance partners, and can even be dangerous.
-I regularly teach people at festivals how to swing properly - some women have been astounded at the difference it can make to their swinging even after 2 minutes of instruction.
-Further guidance and some diagrams showing how to swing are shown here.
-Some photos from Sidmouth Folkweek are here.
+I regularly taught people at festivals how to swing properly - in the old days when I used to attend many of them - some women have been astounded at the difference it can make to their swinging even after two minutes of instruction.

 4. Many newcomers would benefit from intensive learning sessions for moves such as grand square and variants, and moving on to learn the discipline of complex flutterwheels, grand sweep moves, reels etc. All of these I can teach very easily.